pkel/ghm/README.md

 * Lock new booking and similar unsaveable views for unsaved new customer.
 * It seems like `customer/<cid>/booking/<bid>` opens booking bid under customer cid.
 This might move booking bid to cid on next save.
+* Avoid janestreet core_kernel dependency.
+The only thing we use currently is Date.t